jadehenderson/jadehenderson.github.io/README.md

 ## Credit

-Many thanks to Github user andriannp (https://github.com/andriannp/spotify-embed-on-Jekyll) for their repo on embedding Spotify albums with Jekyll sites as well as https://thisisa.blog/how-to-embed-media-github-pages page for how to embed media.
+Many thanks to Github user andriannp (https://github.com/andriannp/spotify-embed-on-Jekyll) for their repo on embedding Spotify albums with Jekyll sites as well as https://thisisa.blog/how-to-embed-media-github-pages page on how to embed media.